MUmairAB/MUmairAB.github.io/_pages/about.md

 *Aug/2018 - Jul/2021*

   * Designed and delivered engaging lab courses to undergraduate engineering and computer science students through proper lecture delivery and hands-on learning experience.
-  * Co-supervised and mentored students on their Final Year Research Theses, and promoted a culture of research and innovation in the university.
+  * Co-supervised and mentored students on their **Final Year Research Theses**, and promoted a culture of research and innovation in the university.
   * Founded and mentored the IEEE Electronics Club, a vibrant platform for student growth through the organization of technical workshops, hackathons, and coding competitions.
   * Overhauled the lab manuals to align with the outcome-based education (OBE) framework.